-The training time involved in training a new employee from inception is avoided as the old employee knows better and will be in a position to learn new techniques much quicker.
+The training time involved in training a new employee from inception is avoided as the old employee knows better and will be in a position to learn new skills much quicker.

-Although an old employee was not performance oriented, an employer could rehire the person because of his improved productivity skills, good nature and professional behavior with other fellow employees.
+Although an old employee was not performance oriented, an employer could rehire the person because of his improved productivity skills, good nature and professional behaviour with other fellow employees.

 What must an employee do while away from the old organization or job?

 - Need to improve on those qualities or aspects which the company has pointed out before firing.